rmcanany/SolidEdgeHousekeeper/README.md

   <img src="My%20Project/media/configuration_tab_general_page.png">
 </p>

+Description of tab controls:

 - `Use current Solid Edge session (if any)`
 Normally Housekeeper will not start if Solid Edge is open.
 This is to protect you in case opening a file causes an exception in Solid Edge.
 This can happen with a corrupted file and other situations.
 If it does, the program closes and reopens Solid Edge, causing any unsaved changes to be lost.
 Enabling this option bypasses that check.
 - `Warn me if file save is required`
 This is a way for me to wag my finger one last time, reminding you to back up files before using the program.
 It's enabled by default.
 I always turn it off.
-- `Do not show processed files in Most Recently Used List` This keeps from clogging up the list with files processed in batch.
+- `Do not show processed files in Most Recently Used List` This keeps from clogging up Solid Edge's file list with those processed in batch mode.
 - `File list font size`
 This allows you to change the font size of the file list.
 - `Remember selected tasks between sessions`